muffetlab/kohana/system/guide/kohana/upgrading.md

 ## Changes

+- The `composer install` command is required for dependency installation since Kohana 3.4.4.
+Remember to run this command after upgrading from a previous version.
+- A new `VENDOR_PATH` constant has been added since Kohana 3.4.4.
+This constant is used to locate the vendor directory.
-- The global EXT constant has been deprecated.
+- The global `EXT` constant has been deprecated.
 Explicitly specify `.php` or another file extension instead.

 ### Auth